ethereum/lahja/README.md

 # Lahja

-**DISCLAIMER: This is a proof of concept.
-It's untested, has never been used anywhere in production and is probably full of bugs**
+**DISCLAIMER: This is alpha state software.
+Expect bugs.**

-*Lahja is a generic event bus implementation written in Python 3.6+ to enable lightweight inter-process communication, based on non-blocking asyncio.*
+*Lahja is a generic multi process event bus implementation written in Python 3.6+ to enable lightweight inter-process communication, based on non-blocking asyncio.*

 ## What is this for?